lae/web/_posts/2013-02-16-using-scp-to-provide-a-public-upload-service.md

 categories: code
 ---
-Half a year ago, I wrote a poorly detailed post about setting up
-<a href="{% post_url 2012-06-25-kyoto.maidlab.jp %}">a public upload site using SSH</a>,
-which used the `authorized_keys` file to restrict the key to an rsync command with certain flags enabled and a specified destination directory.
+Half a year ago, I wrote a poorly detailed post about setting up [a public upload site using SSH][], which used the `authorized_keys` file to restrict the key to an rsync command with certain flags enabled and a specified destination directory.
 This was pretty poorly implemented so I ended up removing the upload script and private key to prevent abuse.

 Some time ago I did look into finding solutions to prevent all the mishaps that could have happened with that method.
 I ended up writing a pass-through